lpedrosa/lpedrosa.github.io/content/blog/resources-desmystified.md

 [^1]: https://docs.oracle.com/javase/8/docs/technotes/guides/lang/resources.html
 [^2]:
     [Check the posts by Tim Holloway](https://coderanch.com/t/734998/java/Resources-jar-file-practices),
-    which clarify a how is a resource different from a file
+    which clarify how a resource is different from a file